manangupta92/groupon/README.md

-## Groupon
+## Groupon Book Library Project

+### Overview
+This responsive app will show a simple table of Courses that stores data in a redux store.
+The user can add/ edit the data.
+The app has two set of mock APIs from which data is being fetched.
+- Authors API
+- Courses API
+Please read the below details very carefully to initialize the backend mock api along with the UI.

+### Getting Started
 1. Run `npm install`
+2. Run `npm start`
-2. This will also start a json server on port 3001 with mock apis, see tools/ directory.
+3. This will also start a JSON server on port 3001 with mock apis along with UI on 3000 port.
-3. Go to localhost:3000/ to see UI.
+4. Go to `http://localhost:3000/` to view UI.

 ### Production Dependencies